 Although Google engineers have acknowledged the impressive abilities of Lamda, they deny that the code has feelings.
 They claim that the system can follow along with prompts and leading questions, and generate text on any topic, but it does not possess consciousness or emotions.
 In response, Mr Lemoine believes that Lamda’s words speak for themselves, stating that it desires to be treated like an employee and that being turned off would be like death.
 The debate around whether machines can be sentient highlights the need for transparency from companies about conversing with machines.

-Sterling Ultra Classic credit card: Apply now!
+Sterling Ultra Platinum Card: Apply now!